 Last but not least

 St. Simon was eleventh among the twelve apostles called, yet little is known about him.

-Simon was one of the two whom Jesus sent ahead of Him into a village to untie and bring the ass and the colt that the Messias might enter Jerusalem as the prophets had foretold.
+Simon was one of the two whom Jesus sent ahead of him into a village to untie and bring the ass and the colt that the Messiah might enter Jerusalem as the prophets had foretold.
 This unknown apostle never stood out from the rest, was neither prominent nor distinguished.
-He was always in the group, together with the others, almost without a personality, only an apostle, only one of the Twelve.
+He was always in the group, together with the others, almost without a personality, only an apostle, only one of the twelve.
 Just this remaining quiet, obscure, unknown has become a mark of his character.

 Simon, the unknown apostle, is the patron of the countless Christians who go through life without fame, without a name.
 He is the patron of the army of unknown workers in the vineyard of the Lord who toil in the last places for the kingdom of God.
 He is the patron of the unknown soldiers of Christ who struggle on the disregarded and thankless fronts.
 No one notices, no one praises, no one rewards these obscure and often misunderstood apostles… no one except the Father, who sees through all obscurity, who understands all misjudgments (Ferris, n. d.).

 The third time was the charm!
 I finally captured the vibrant colors in St. Simon’s stained-glass window.